DenverCoder1/dev-pro-tips-bot/README.md

 ### Owner Commands

-* `!roles` - start a roles view, add or remove a role
+* `!roles` - start a role view for users to add and remove their roles

 * `!add_confirm` - add a confirm button to a given message